Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **_Visualization_**

-Now, I will visualize the data to gain insights and answer specific business questions.
+At that time, I visualized the data to gain insights and answered specific business questions.

 **_Intensities_calories_steps Dataset_**